 CRF is commonly assessed by time and workload on treadmill or cycle ergometer as a metabolic equivalent of calorie expenditure (MET) or, occasionally, as peak or maximal oxygen consumption (VO2 peak).
-Participants usually exercise to at least 85 % of their age-predicted maximum heart rate or to volitional exhaustion.22 One MET is defined as the energy expended at a resting state, which is equivalent to a body oxygen consumption of approximately 3.5 ml per kilogramme of bodyweight per minute for an average adult, assuming an average surface area for an adult of 1.8 m2.
+Participants usually exercise to at least 85 % of their age-predicted maximum heart rate or to volitional exhaustion.22 One MET is defined as the energy expended at a resting state, which is equivalent to a body oxygen consumption of approximately 3.5 ml per kilogram of bodyweight per minute for an average adult, assuming an average surface area for an adult of 1.8 m2.
 Thus, a greater amount of total METs achieved during exercise testing represents a higher CRF level.
 The importance of measuring rather than estimating CRF must be stressed.
-In a study of cardiac rehabilitation profiles, commonly used prediction equations overestimated aerobic exercise capacity by up to 51 % compared with precise measurements using cardiopulmonary testing.22

-Although some consider that CRF is simply a more accurate, less-biased estimate of PA, others consider them as independent factors.
-Several studies suggest that CRF is more important than PA in predicting CV and all-cause mortality.^{24,25} A large cohort study (31,818 men and 10,555 women) found that CRF was more strongly associated with all-cause mortality than was PA.
-The authors concluded that the stronger associations with CRF were most likely due to inherent error and misclassification in self-reported

-PA.26 However, a meta-analysis of 23 sex-specific cohorts of PA or CRF (representing 1,325,004 person-years of follow up) attempted to correlate PA and CRF and concluded that while the two are related, there is a poor correlation between PA and CRF, particularly at low fitness levels.
-The study found a dramatic, steep increase in mortality among patients with very low CRF, where individuals below the 25th percentile of the CRF distribution were at substantially higher risk than those in the higher percentiles.24 The authors concluded that CRF was a risk factor for mortality, distinct from PA and worthy of screening and intervention.
+In a study of cardiac rehabilitation profiles, commonly used prediction equations overestimated aerobic exercise capacity by up to 51 % compared with precise measurements using cardiopulmonary testing.23 studies suggest that CRF is more important than PA in predicting CV and allcause mortality.^{24,25} A large cohort study (31,818 men and 10,555 women) found that CRF was more strongly associated with all-cause mortality than was PA.
+The authors concluded that the stronger associations with CRF were most likely due to inherent error and misclassification in selfreported PA.26 However, a meta-analysis of 23 sex-specific cohorts of PA or CRF (representing 1,325,004 person-years of follow up) attempted to correlate PA and CRF and concluded that while the two are related, there is a poor correlation between PA and CRF, particularly at low fitness levels.
+The study found a dramatic, steep increase in mortality among patients with very low CRF, where individuals below the 25th percentile of the CRF distribution were at substantially higher risk than those in the higher percentiles.24 The authors concluded that CRF was a risk factor for mortality, distinct from PA, and worthy of screening and intervention.
 In summary, CRF and PA are related, but are distinct risk factors for health outcomes.
 Some of the greater strength of association between CRF and health outcomes compared with PA may be attributed to the precision with which it is measured.
 However, population studies do not always made clear distinctions between CRF and PA, and the two will be discussed in parallel.